 Citation happens at the passage level, not the page level.
 AI favors the earlier, more extractable parts; your intro is where the decision is made.

-Research from Princeton’s GEO study (Aggarwal et al., KDD 2024) shows that content structured for easy extraction outperforms unstructured prose by up to 40% in AI visibility.
+According to the Princeton GEO study (Aggarwal et al., KDD 2024), content structured for easy extraction outperforms unstructured prose by up to 40% in AI visibility, and pages where answers appear within the first 100 words are cited significantly more often.
+Note: This is external research, not a Google recommendation.

 AI Overviews favor passages of roughly 130–170 words, with the majority of featured content falling between 100 and 300 words.
-Including statistics with source attribution every 150–200 words improves citation probability.
-Comprehensive coverage that answers multiple sub-queries within a single URL earns more citations because it surfaces across fan-out queries, not because it is longer.
+Including specific statistics with clear source attribution throughout your content improves extractability and citation likelihood.
+Comprehensive, topic-depth coverage that naturally addresses related questions within a single resource tends to surface across fan-out queries — not because it targets them, but because it genuinely covers the subject.
+Creating thin, scaled content for query variations violates Google’s scaled content abuse policy.
+(Google)

 What makes content citable vs what kills extractability